..... The Mirabai Ensemble ..... |

 we have found that performing four pieces works best,

-with the last one
+with the last one directly involving the students

-live improvised parts along with the ensemble.
+in singing live improvised parts along with the ensemble.

-We also field questions from the students,
+We also field questions from the stu

 drawing from each of our performers' rich backgrounds.